jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 ![BeagleBone AI Overview](images/BB_AI_PlugIn_500px.jpg)

 * BeagleBone® AI will boot.
+* You will notice some of the 5 user LEDs flashing

 * Look for a new mass storage drive to appear on the PC.